Workshop for Professionals

 Roll Up Your Sleeves: Strategies for the Identification and Management of Traumatic Brain Injury in Non-Clinical Settings

-This workshop is intended for professionals working with individuals who may be dealing with brain injury; it is appropriate for case managers, vocational rehabilitation counselors, psychologists, social workers, therapists and more.
-It is perfect for anyone with a challenging client.
+This workshop is intended for professionals working with individuals who may be dealing with brain injury; it is appropriate for case managers, vocational rehabilitation counselors, mental health professionals, social workers, housing specialists; those working in probation and parole, domestic violence, addiction recovery and more.

 Presented by: Kim Gorgens, Ph.D., ABPP